-Learning to release our children has been difficult for me and has required a deep trust in God.
-But releasing and trusting can be done when we believe God is in control.
+When should parents let go of their children?
+Well, as the mother of 4 children it has been a journey learning to release my children.
+It has been difficult for me to know when to hold on and when to let go and has required a deep trust in God.
+But letting go and trusting can be done when we believe God is in control.

 Standing in line for the Musical Express, I watched the rider’s faces as it spun around in endless circles with the high pitched music blaring in the background.